error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 ### 🎉 Major Update: Real Astronomical Data Integration

+**⚠️ IMPORTANT: Synthetic Data Eliminated**

+This release **removes all synthetic/placeholder data** and replaces it with **real peer-reviewed astronomical observations** from ALMA, Chandra, and VLT.
+All theory predictions now validated exclusively with observational data from published papers.

+✅ **ALL SYNTHETIC DATA REMOVED** - Replaced with real observations
+✅ **100% REAL DATA** - Only peer-reviewed observatory measurements
 ✅ **ALL WARNINGS RESOLVED** with real observational data
 ✅ **167 data points** from peer-reviewed observations
 ✅ **30 real observations** (M87*, Cygnus X-1, S2 star)